 - Gift Cards & Vouchers (Love2Shop vouchers, Amazon gift cards, CEX Vouchers)

 - Beauty Products and Perfumes (GHD, Mac makeup, Dior Perfume)

 - Designer Handbags (Louis Vuitton, YSL, Gucci, MK are popular)

 - Phones (iPhone, Samsung – the usual suspects)

 However, these items are popular and sold by many legitimate vendors in the lead up to Valentine’s Day.
 So how do you ensure that you don’t reject legitimate posts?
 Make sure that your team knows what to look for and which combination of ad elements raise the risk of a listing being labeled as fraudulent.

 And finally, the most romantic time of the year lends itself to affairs of the loins as well as the heart.
 As a result, sex toys, pornography, and other kinky materials grow in popularity.
 In order to keep the experience family-friendly, many online marketplaces do not allow items related to sex on their site.
 If this applies to your site, then be extra vigilant with your moderation – particularly in categories where these could appear easily – around Valentine’s Day.

 Special and seasonal events happen throughout the year, so it’s important to be aware that content moderation trends need to change and adapt too.
-Our aim at Besedo is to help site and marketplace owners navigate the challenges and opportunities, and there is no better place to start than with our scam awareness calendar.

 Want to find out how we can help you?
 Get in touch!